 Grab a frothy pint at Colorado Farm Brewery, which produces beer exclusively from ingredients harvested on their family-run farm, then snatch a table at one of downtown Alamosa’s many restaurants.
 For a sunset adventure, head to the Monte Vista National Wildlife Refuge to view avocets, killdeer, white-faced ibis, herons and other wildlife.
 Thousands flock to the refuge for March’s Monte Vista Crane Festival to admire 20,000 migrating sandhill cranes.

 Take in a beautiful sunset from nearly anywhere in the valley by gazing eastward to the Sangre de Cristo range, which turns crimson as the sun slides below the horizon.
 Or check out what’s playing at Society Hall, evidence of the town’s grass-roots music scene on the rise.

 Visit Great Sand Dunes National Park & Preserve in the spring or fall to enjoy the park with fewer crowds and see Medano Creek, a seasonal stream created by snowmelt from the Sangre de Cristo mountains above the dunes, at its peak.

-Those who love rock climbing, biking, hiking and hunting may want to spend a day in Saguache, an hour north of Alamosa.
-The intimate community is surrounded by the Sangre de Cristos to to the east and the San Juans to the west.
+Those who love rock climbing, biking, hiking and hunting may want to spend a day in Saguache, an intimate community one hour north of Alamosa surrounded by the Sangres to the east and San Juans to the west.

-South of Alamosa and Del Norte, you’ll find Conejos, a town that reflects the culture of Old Mexico and boasts fantastic fly-fishing opportunities.
+Sargents is another little town tucked in the valley that’s popular with outdoors lovers; and south of Alamosa and Del Norte, Conejos reflects the culture of Old Mexico and boasts fantastic fly-fishing opportunities.